 - how much time you need to get enough education or training to find employment;

-- how much you could earn in a job in comparison to your spouse;
+- how much you could earn in a job compared to your spouse;

 - the standard of living you had while you were married;

-- your and your spouse’s obligations and property, including what you each received in the divorce and what you own separately;
+- your and your spouse’s debts (obligations), money, and property (assets), including what you each received in the divorce and what you own separately;

 - how long you were married;

-- your age and physical and emotional condition;
+- your age and your physical and emotional condition;

 - your spouse’s ability to meet his/her own financial needs while paying you maintenance;